ERISA Compliance and Tobacco Cessation Wellness Programs: Recent Litigation and Key Issues for Plan Sponsors

 This 90-minute webinar is eligible in most states for 1.5 CLE credits.

 This CLE webinar will provide ERISA counsel and plan sponsors a detailed analysis of recent litigation involving tobacco cessation wellness programs and ERISA and HIPAA compliance.
-The panel will discuss tobacco surcharges and wellness program requirements under ERISA, the ACA, and HIPAA; the regulatory framework impacting the design and implementation of tobacco cessation wellness programs; recent class action lawsuits and employer liability; and next steps for plan sponsors and fiduciaries.
+The panel will discuss tobacco surcharges and wellness program requirements under the Employee Retirement Income Security Act (ERISA), the Affordable Care Act (ACA), and the Health Insurance Portability and Accountability Act (HIPAA), the regulatory framework impacting the design and implementation of tobacco cessation wellness programs, recent class action lawsuits and employer liability, and next steps for plan sponsors and fiduciaries.

 Faculty